ArcticEcho/DRG-Mods/Gameplay/Customizable tweaks/README.md

 **Download Link:** [Download](https://github.com/ArcticEcho/DRG-Mods/raw/d356a9e1c684a3dcea10f8b120f361ed7529f1da/Gameplay/Customizable%20tweaks/Custom%20Enemy%20Cap%20-%20V2.5%20_P.pak)

 **Description:**
-**Requires the mod loader.**
+**Requires the BP Mod Manager.**
 Lets you control the global enemy cap, and can optionally lower the cap depending on your FPS.
-Only works as the host.
+Also displays the current number of enemies on the HUD.
+The cap only applies when hosting.
+_Note: the cap is currently broken in U34, the devs must've changed stuff again._

 **Update v2.5 Changelog:**
 Fixed for U34.